-There are 10 Uganda National Parks plus several games reserves, wildlife reserves and sanctuaries on which the country’s tourism thrives.
+There are 10 National Parks in Uganda plus several wildlife reserves and sanctuaries on which the country’s tourism thrives.
 All combined, Uganda National Parks are the ones that define Uganda Safaris and Tours activities.
 Several safaris in Uganda take place in these park that are evenly distributed and represented in almost all regions of Uganda.
 Notable among these parks is Bwindi Impenetrable National Park and Mgahinga National Park which inhabit Uganda’s treasured animals, the ‘Mountain Gorillas in Uganda’.
-Gorilla Safaris and gorilla tours combined contribute significantly to Uganda Tourism earnings very year.
+Gorilla Safaris and gorilla tours combined contribute significantly to Uganda Tourism earnings every year.

 Other prominent parks include, Queen Elizabeth, Murchison Falls, Lake Mburo, Semuliki and Kidepo National Park where much of the Uganda Safari activities are done throughout the year.
 Kibale National Park is notable for Chimpanzee Safaris in Uganda, as the park has one of the highest concentrations of chimpanzees in the East African region.
 Mount Rwenzori National Park and Mount Elgon National Park are notable for climbing and nature activities mainly for adventure tour lovers.

 The 10 National Parks of Uganda